aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 in different flavours of CPU (6502, W65C02, 65C816 in both modes).

-Fortunately, there are numerous valuable documents, available in Internet, see "Bibliography" part - but available algorithms are still complicated and there is a room to improve their clarity.
+Fortunately, there are numerous valuable documents, available in Internet, see `Bibliography`_ part - but available algorithms are still complicated and there is a room to improve their clarity.

 In this document I want to show a my attempt to achieve balance between